neby10/Lingua-Codificata/Ideas_Archive/PythonProjectIdeas.md

-# Python Challenges

-## Project Ideas
+# Python Project Ideas

-​​- Web Scraping: Write a Python program to scrape data from a website using libraries like Beautiful Soup, Requests, and Selenium.
+- Web Scraping: Write a Python program to scrape data from a website using libraries like Beautiful Soup, Requests, and Selenium.
 - Data Analysis: Analyze a large dataset using libraries like Pandas, Numpy, and Matplotlib.
 You can work with a publicly available dataset or one that you have collected yourself.
 - Machine Learning: Build a machine learning model to classify data, predict outcomes, or cluster data.
 Use libraries like Scikit-learn, Tensorflow, and Keras to create and train your models.
 - GUI Applications: Create a desktop or web application using GUI frameworks like Tkinter, PyQt, or Django.
 You can build an app that performs a specific task, such as a weather app, a calculator, or a to-do list.